AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 ## Bringing partner provided IDs forward

-To create an audience of unknown visitors, you'll first need to bring forth the partner provided IDs from the event dataset into the profile records.
+To create an audience of unauthenticated visitors, you'll first need to bring forth the partner provided IDs from the event dataset into the profile records.
 You can do this by utilizing computed attributes.

+Computed attributes let you quickly convert profile behavioral data into aggregated values at the profile level.
+This lets you

 To access computed attributes, select **Profiles** followed by **Computed attributes** and **Create computed attribute**.